lukasbach/factoriopedia/README.md

-- Run a JSON data + locales + assets export with the Factorio binary, place the data in the `packages/data/script-output` folder and run `yarn build` in the `packages/data` folder to generate the data, or
+- Run a JSON data + locales + assets export with the Factorio binary, place the data in the `packages/data/script-output` folder and run `yarn reparse` to generate the data, or
 - Run `yarn download-data` to download the latest data from the NPM data package.